RustoMCSpit/awesome-linux-clap-list/README.md

 Please note, some of the below are experiencing GUI bugs and do not work perfectly!
 The vast majority do work, only AIDA-X. Cardinal, Octasine, and ToneTwist are currently broken on Linux but function fine on Windows.

-All of the below plugins also work for Windows if you're a Windows user.
+All of the below plugins also work for Windows.
 For Windows users, I would also advise looking at https://github.com/sdatkinson/NeuralAmpModelerPlugin https://github.com/DamRsn/NeuralNote and https://tonehunt.org

 (Bold are my recommended plugins)